Pride Park - Derby County

 For the Virgin lovers amongst us

 The ground is about a 10- 15 minute walk from Derby railway station.
 Leave the station, turn right and at the bottom of the road turn right again and the ground is then visible.
-The Ground

 Pride Park is an impressive looking stadium, despite the blandness of the retail park location.
 With a capacity of 33,500 this ground was built with the Premiership in mind.